-- Mix the wet ingredients in a medium-size bowl.
+- Mix the dry ingredients in a medium-size bowl

-The key to moist and fluffy chocolate cupcakes is to beat lots of air into the eggs and flour, but to not overwork the batter once you add the flour.
+The key to moist and fluffy chocolate cupcakes is to beat air into the eggs, but to not overwork the batter once you add the flour.
 That would cause the gluten in the flour to toughen up.

-The moisture in these chocolate cupcakes comes from the sour cream, butter, and eggs.
-Beating the eggs well before adding in the flour helps to ensure that they bake up both moist and fluffy.
+Additional moisture in these chocolate cupcakes comes from the sour cream, butter, and eggs.

 Egg-Free Chocolate Cupcake Recipe

-I wanted to make sure that I gave an egg-free option for these cupcakes in case of a food allergy.
+I wanted to make sure I gave an egg-free option for these cupcakes in case of a food allergy.
 You can use 2 tablespoons ground flaxseed and 5 tablespoons water in place of the eggs called for in the recipe.
 The batter bakes up moist and fluffy and it’s actually hard to tell the difference!
-(That’s an egg-free one shown right above.)
+(These are egg-free cupcakes shown above.)

 Easy Chocolate Cupcakes